On Connections Between Association Schemes and Analyses of Polyhedral and Positive Semidefinite Lift-and-Project Relaxations: Bounding the clique and stability numbers of graphs

 On the other hand, a stable set in $G$ corresponds to a collection of disjoint $q$-subsets of $[p]$, and so $\alpha(G) = \lfloor \frac{p}{q} \rfloor$.
 This finishes our proof. \end{proof}

-Proposition~\ref{propnkaJohnson}(ii) implies that when $q$ does not divide $p$, the $\LS_+$-rank of $\FRAC(\overline{G(J_{p,q,q})})$ is at least $2$.
+Proposition~\ref{propnkaJohnson}(ii) implies that when $q$ does not divide $p$, $\FRAC(\overline{G(J_{p,q,q})})$ has $\LS_+$-rank at least $2$.
 We will revisit these polytopes from a different perspective and determine their exact $\LS_+$-rank when we study matchings in hypergraphs in Section~\ref{secLandP}.